daominhtan/KeyToField-smt/README.md

-# KeyToField - SMT for Kafka Connect / Debezium
+# NormalizerFieldValue - SMT for Kafka Connect / Debezium
-A Kafka Connect SMT that allows you to add the record key to the value as a named field.
+A Kafka Connect SMT that allows you to add the record field to the value normalizer for Vietnamese text.

 ## Overview
-The `KeyToField` transformation is designed to enhance Kafka Connect functionality by including the record key as a field within the record's value.
-This can be particularly useful in scenarios where downstream systems require access to the original key alongside the record data.
+The `NormalizerFieldValue` transformation is designed to enhance Kafka Connect functionality by add new field as a normalizer field value within the record's value.

-> This SMT was featured on [Confluent's Newsletter](https://developer.confluent.io/newsletter/you-put-what-in-your-events/#:~:text=A%20single%20message%20key%20to%20field%20transform%20for%20Kafka%20Connect/Debezium%20by%20Elad%20Leev!%20In%20a%20way%20it%E2%80%99s%20the%20reverse%20of%20the%20ValueToKey%20SMT%20that%20comes%20with%20Kafka%20Connect%2C%20useful%20for%20when%20the%20fields%20in%20the%20key%20are%20not%20included%20in%20the%20value.)! 🚀

 ## Features
-* Add the record key to the value as a named field.
+* Add the normalizer field value form a define field value.
-* Customizable field name and delimiter.
+* Customizable field name and filters (strip_html,noise_char,long_space,...).

 ## Installation
 1. Use the latest release on GitHub, or build the JAR file from source using Maven:
 ```bash
 mvn clean package
 ```
-2. Copy the generated JAR file (`keytofield-transform-<version>.jar`) to the Kafka Connect plugins directory.
+2. Copy the generated JAR file (`normalizer-field-value-transform-<version>.jar`) to the Kafka Connect plugins directory.
 3. Restart Kafka Connect for the reload the plugin directory.
 4. Update your connector with the SMT configuration